ggarza/tamagotchi_nn/README.md

 - Basic familiarity with terminal/command line usage
 - A sense of humor and curiosity

-Start with `seminar-notes/overview.pdf` or open the `notebooks/` in your favorite Julia environment.
+Start with `pdfs/proposal.pdf` or open the `nn-from-scratch` in your favorite Julia environment.

 ## License